Online Photo of Pittsburgh

 ♦ Tableware for U.S. Presidents James Madison, James Monroe, Andrew Jackson, Herbert Hoover, and Franklin Roosevelt.

-Another notable name in Da’Burgh is Heinz (the musuem is named after the family).
-The company got its start with pickles, salad cream, beans, and eventually ketchup.
+Another notable name in Da’Burgh is Heinz (the museum is named after the family).
+The company started with pickles, salad cream, beans, and ketchup.

 Da'Burgh; Heinz History Center